fshamakhov/fshamakhov.github.io/_posts/2020-10-05-uni-sushi-arbitrage-calculations.markdown

 and selling it at exchange #2 for ETH and introduce this notations

 ```
-x1 - amount out at exchange #1
+x1 - amount in at exchange #1
-x2 - amount out at exchange #2
+x2 - amount out at exchange #1 and amount in at exchange #2
+x3 - amount out at exchange #2
 y1 - reservesIn at exchange #1
 y2 - reservesIn at exchange #2
 z1 - reservesOut at exchange #1